Step 2: Parsing and Printing | Language Workshop

 - 2 3

-We’ll build up our grammar piece by piece.
+In order to build our parser, we’ll need a concrete grammar for it.
+We’ll build one up piece by piece.
 First, let’s just write a grammar that recognises some basic literals.

 INTEGER ::= /[0-9]+/